The garden at Castle Drogo

 Bringing your dog?

-Earlier in the year the gardeners created a new dog walking path.
-This new path goes around the outside of the formal garden and into the orchard and rhododendron garden.
+There is a dog route around the garden.
+This path goes around the outside of the formal garden and into the orchard and rhododendron garden.
 You can download the map below.